 The seeds of the Indians’ destruction were planted more than a century before the Pilgrims set foot on Plymouth Rock.

 In what is now Canada and Maine, contact with Europeans began even before English and French explorers showed up at the turn of the 17th century.
-In 1504, a French vessel was documented fishing the Grand Banks off Newfoundland in 1504.
+In 1504, a French vessel was documented fishing the Grand Banks off Newfoundland.
 Portuguese fishermen arrived two years later.

 By 1519, a hundred European ships made round trips to the Grand Banks.
 The first tourist cruise to North America sailed from London in 1536, but food ran short and many died.